Telescope Advisor Awards 2026: Best Telescopes of the Year

 Why it won this category

-130mm aperture at a sub-$200 street price is the defining data point — no other budget telescope comes close on aperture-per-dollar.
+130mm aperture at a sub-$200 value is the defining data point — no other budget telescope comes close on aperture-per-dollar.
 Scored 23/25 on optics.
 The collapsible truss design (rare at this price) boosted Build quality above all fixed-tube competitors in the same bracket.

 What you'll see through it